paritytech/github-issue-sync/README.md

 3. Install the GitHub App in a repository by clicking the "Install" button on the settings page of your app (`https://github.com/apps/${app}`)
 4. Copy [src/server/.env.example.cjs](./src/server/.env.example.cjs) to
-  `src/server/.env.cjs` and edit it according to the instructions in the file
+  `src/server/.env.cjs` and edit it according its instructions
 5. Run `yarn` to install the dependencies
 6. Start the Postgres instance
   - <a name="database-container"></a> Through `docker`: take the